Primary Stylistic Influences:

 - It could also be seen as this to Metalcore, as the fan base is spearheaded by Metalcore fans.

 - Surreal Music Video: A fair (and increasing) number of deathcore bands, especially bands with a more technical edge inject loads and loads of Mind Screw in their music videos.
 Probably copied from Dir en grey, whose music videos (being inspired by the Eroguro art style) are nigh-infamous for both Nightmare Fuel and Sensory Abuse, often with a misogynistic bent.

 - They Copied It, So It Sucks: Early Bring Me The Horizon received some bad press for allegedly copying the styles of As Blood Runs Black and The Black Dahlia Murder.
 Perhaps more notoriously, Emmure is often accused of outright stealing The Acacia Strain's signature sound, despite the fact that Emmure's music is far groovier than TAS ever was.
 And those are just a couple prime examples; this is a common negative reaction to deathcore bands in general.

-- Trope Codifier - Job for a Cowboy, Suicide Silence, Whitechapel, and Bring Me the Horizon are all pretty much equally responsible for popularising the genre.
+- Trope Codifier: Job for a Cowboy, Suicide Silence, Whitechapel, and Bring Me the Horizon are all pretty much equally responsible for popularizing the genre.
 Of them, only Suicide Silence has stayed a relatively straight example, with the others having turned into straight death metal (Job for a Cowboy), melodic metalcore (Bring Me the Horizon) or a hybrid of deathcore, djent, and nu metal (Whitechapel).

 - Wangst: A common lyrical preoccupation, particularly among bands with a more overtly "emo" aesthetic.